arunchaganty/brimutils/README.txt

   ext/
-    Other projects that produce utility binaries and scripts, usually written by others (often incporporated as git submodules.)
+    Other projects that produce utility binaries and scripts, usually written by others (often incporporated as git submodules).

   aliases.sh
     Utils in disguise as bash aliases.